jasonYellow/getpeername/README.md

-# Pisces
+# GetPeerName
-save gstreamer learning demo
+to get the peer connection